The Start and Finish are located at the Interpretive Trail Head. We recommend arriving an hour prior to your race

 Historically, the weather is 90 degrees at the start and 70 degrees at night.
 Regardless of the weather conditions, we will continue to race unless life-threatening weather interferes.

-We will use orange ties and signs to mark the course.
+We will use bright orange ties and signs to mark the course.
 Signs with arrows will be used to show which trail to run on and ties will be used to let you know you're on the right path.
 All course markings have reflective material for night time visibility.

 MAIN AID STATION (MILE 0 & 13.8):

-The aid station will be manned by a few volunteers and will have water, Tailwind, Pickle Juice, bananas, oranges, PB&Js, and other various salty, sweet, and savory snacks.
+The aid station will be manned by a few volunteers and will have water, naked-flavored Tailwind, Pickle Juice, sodas, bananas, oranges, watermelon, unlimited PB&Js, and other various salty, sweet, and savory snacks.

-This aid station will be unmanned and will only have water and ice.
+This aid station will be unmanned and will only have Water, Ice & Salt Tabs.
 No parking - no road access.